alosgg/alos-whitelist/README.md

 - Root access to your server
 - `iptables` installed
 - `conntrack` module enabled
-- Basic understanding of firewall rules and netfilter
+- Understanding of firewall rules and netfilter

 ## 🚀 Installation